chingisooinar/Clustering-my-songs-on-Spotify/README.md

 ## Classifiers

 There are four models compared in terms of accuracy, which are KNeighborsClassifier,RandomForestClassifier, Support Vector Classifier and Naive Bayes.
-Support Vector Classifier tourned out to be the best model in terms of accuracy, which made up roughly 0.998, hence we will be using it for future classification.
+Support Vector Classifier turned out to be the best model in terms of accuracy, which made up roughly 0.998, hence we will be using it for future classification.

 ![Clustering%20my%20songs%20on%20Spotify%20and%20mood%20prediction%2064955a851fe849f8864f6b4047c1b582/SVC_confusion_matrix.png](Clustering%20my%20songs%20on%20Spotify%20and%20mood%20prediction%2064955a851fe849f8864f6b4047c1b582/SVC_confusion_matrix.png)